ryanddunn/en_rules_engine/README.md

 # Evernote Rules Engine
 This project is a *Rules Engine* for Evernote using their published API.
+The application is built in a LAMP Stack with a cron job running the automated *Rules Engine*.
+Currently using web forms, future version I hope to move to a traditional Service Oriented Architecture.

 By using the term *Rules Engine* I'm implying that you can create basic search queries and bind simple actions to those queries.